posit-dev/bcorp-report/pbc-report.typ

 #colbreak()
 More recently, we have developed explicitly cross-language tools like Quarto and Positron, and developed Python packages like Great Tables, chatlas, and orbital.

 The following subsections highlight selected Posit software projects of interest to the broader data science community.
-Where metrics are published, please note these represent a #emph[lower bound] on the actual number, as it is difficult-to-impossible to account for every install and usage in the world.
+Where metrics are published, please note these represent a #emph[lower bound] on the actual number, as it is difficult-to-impossible to account for every install and usage in the world.#footnote[Metrics updated June 2026]

 ]
 #place(bottom, dy: 1.25in,